 Protests in Ukraine and Bulgaria

-The Economist report covers the protesters' side well with a video of police beatings, while a day or two later this RT (Russia Today) report is more comprehensive and also well-supported by video.
-The people are not happy that the president apparently gave in to pressure from Vladimir Putin in Russia, but destruction of public buildings and provocations of police seem to be undermining their cause.
+The Economist report covers the protesters' side well with a video of police beatings, while a day or two later this RT (Russia Today) report is also well-supported by video.
+The people are not happy that the president apparently gave in to pressure from Vladimir Putin in Russia.

 In contrast, the protests that have been going on here in Bulgaria since summer have so far been mostly peaceful and show a remarkable understanding between police and protesters.
 This report by a Bulgarian blogger living in Canada is informative, as is this one by a Bulgarian economist living in Germany.